Later Paekche: Rise to Power

 Kyŏn Hwŏn, who was originally a military officer in Silla, was deployed in the southwest sea (South Jeolla Province) to wipe out pirates.
 However, his course of thinking that Silla was gradually declining resulted in his revolt in Mujinju (today's Gwangju) in 892.
 The Samguk-sagi records as many as 5,000 people participating in his revolt.
 Kyŏn Hwŏn would march his army to occupy Mujinju and Wansanju (Jeonju).
 Afterwards, he ruled the area and internally referred to himself as the King of Paekche in 900.
 Having the country named (Later) Paekche was part of his plan to establish the state as an authentic successor to the ancient kingdom of Paekche, which dominated the southwestern part of the Korean Peninsula until it was conquered by Silla in 660.
 Additionally, Kyŏn Hwŏn having the country named after the old kingdom was with the justification of solving Uija's long-cherished grudge towards Silla and inheriting the old kingdom itself.
 These measures were advantageous in the sense of gaining support from the Paekche refugees living in the area and rationalizing the rebellion against Silla above all else.
 The capital was later moved to Wansanju (now Jeonju) as well, which was closer to the central realms of old Paekche.
+According to the Samguk Sagi, Kyŏn Hwŏn stated, “Kim Yu-sin of Silla swept through from Hwangsan to Sabi and destroyed Baekje together with the Tang army; so how could I not now establish a capital in Wansan to avenge the long-standing wrath of King Uija?”
 Government offices were established in various parts of the country from this point on.

 Afterwards, envoys were sent to Wuyue across the sea to establish diplomatic relations while territorial expansion policies were being implemented to subdue local gentries and independent castellans beyond.
 The confrontation with Taebong, the northern counterpart of the Later Three Kingdoms founded by Kung Ye and the Goguryeo refugees, would begin when both states confronted each other in the Ungju province (now South Chungcheong Province).